 After only 2 or 3 years in an immersion program, students demonstrate fluency and confidence when using the immersion language, and their listening and reading skills are comparable to those of native speakers of the same age.
 However, given the complexity of learning Mandarin, and the fact that students do not live in a predominantly Chinese-speaking world, students will become fluent speakers of Mandarin but will not be at the same level as students of the same age in China.

-The goal of Frontiers Academy is to provide its students by the sixth grade with proficiency in Mandarin equivalent to a fifth grade level in China.
+The goal of Frontiers Academy is to provide its sixth-grade students with proficiency in Mandarin equivalent to a fifth grade level in China.
 At this level, students will be able to read a Chinese newspaper and converse confidently in Mandarin.

 Even if a language is spoken at home, most children regress or even stop speaking Mandarin as they develop socially and academically in an English environment.
 Immersion is important in language retention because the child learns and interacts with peers in the language.
 Furthermore, fluency in reading and writing Chinese is extremely difficult to accomplish without intensive academic training.